klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/README.md

 ## Debugging

-If you have an issue with lspconfig, the first step is to reproduce with a [minimal configuration](https://github.com/neovim/nvim-lspconfig/blob/master/test/minimal_init.lua).
+If you have an issue with 'lspconfig', the first step is to reproduce with a [minimal configuration](https://github.com/neovim/nvim-lspconfig/blob/master/test/minimal_init.lua).

 The most common reasons a language server does not start or attach are:

-1. The language server is not installed. nvim-lspconfig does not install language servers for you.
+1. The language server is not installed. 'lspconfig' does not install language servers for you.
 You should be able to run the `cmd` defined in each server's lua module from the command line and see that the language server starts.
 If the `cmd` is an executable name, ensure it is on your path.

 2. Not triggering root detection.
 The language server will only start if it is opened in a directory, or child directory, containing a file which signals the *root* of the project.
 Most of the time, this is a `.git` folder, but each server defines the root config in the lua file.
-See [CONFIG.md](CONFIG.md) or the source for the list of root directories.
+See [server_configurations.md](doc/server_configurations.md) or the source for the list of root directories.

 3. Misconfiguration.
 You must pass `on_attach` and `capabilities` for **each** `setup {}` if you want these to take effect.
 You must also **not call `setup {}` twice for the same server**.
 The second call to `setup {}` will overwrite the first.